otterscan/otterscan/README.md

 To the [Erigon](https://github.com/ledgerwatch/erigon) team that made it possible for regular humans to run an archive node in a retail laptop.
 Also, they have been very helpful explaining Erigon's internals which made the modifications Otterscan requires possible.

+To the [Test-in-Prod](https://www.testinprod.io/) team that made OP-Erigon possible.
+Their effort made it possible to run Otterscan against any Optimism Superchain.

 To the [mdbx](https://github.com/erthink/libmdbx) team which is the blazingly fast database that empowers Erigon.

 To [Trust Wallet](https://github.com/trustwallet/assets) who sponsors and makes available their icons under a permissive license.